 Management is responsible for the other information included in the annual report.
-The other information comprises the Introductory Section, but does not include the basic financial statements and our auditor's report thereon.
+The other information comprises the Introductory Section, as listed in the table of contents, but does not include the basic financial statements and our auditor's report thereon.
 Our opinion on the basic financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.